What does a Donald Trump presidency mean for LGBTQ+ rights?

 What’s the context?

-President Donald Trump has ended policies protecting LGBTQ+ rights, including non-binary recognition and gender-affirming care.
+Trump has ended policies protecting LGBTQ+ rights, including non-binary recognition and gender-affirming care

-U.S. President Donald Trump has signed multiple executive orders in his first two months in office that impact the lives of LGBTQ+ Americans from healthcare to legal recognition to protection from discrimination.
+U.S. President Donald Trump has signed multiple executive orders in his first three months in office that impact the lives of LGBTQ+ Americans, from healthcare, to legal recognition, to protection from discrimination.

-A group of doctors from Harvard Medical School also filed a lawsuit over the removal of articles about their research that referenced LGBTQ+ people.
+A group of doctors from Harvard Medical School also filed a lawsuit in March over the removal of articles from a government-run website about their research that referenced LGBTQ+ people.

 Here's what you need to know:

-What has Trump pledged to do on LGBTQ+ rights?
+What action has Trump taken on LGBTQ+ rights?

 Trump started his second term on Jan.
 20 by signing an executive order stating the United States would only recognise two sexes - male and female - before scrapping the use of a gender-neutral "X" marker in passports.